hagen1778/docs-test/Single-server-VictoriaMetrics.md

 * VictoriaMetrics prioritizes data ingestion over data querying.
 So if it has no enough resources for data ingestion, then data querying may slow down significantly.

-* VictoriaMetrics requires free disk space for [merging data files to bigger ones](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282).
-  It may slow down when there is no enough free space left.
-So make sure `-storageDataPath` directory has at least 20% of free space comparing to disk size.
-The remaining amount of free space can be [monitored](#monitoring) via `vm_free_disk_space_bytes` metric.
-The total size of data stored on the disk can be monitored via sum of `vm_data_size_bytes` metrics.
-  See also `vm_merge_need_free_disk_space` metrics, which are set to values higher than 0 if background merge cannot be initiated due to free disk space shortage.
-The value shows the number of per-month partitions, which would start background merge if they had more free disk space.

 * If VictoriaMetrics doesn't work because of certain parts are corrupted due to disk errors, then just remove directories with broken parts.
 It is safe removing subdirectories under `<-storageDataPath>/data/{big,small}/YYYY_MM` directories